Menu

 Admissions

-Admission procedures for children entering Reception and Years 1 to 6.
+Admissions for Reception and Year 1 to Year 6

-All children will be admitted unless there are more applicants than places, in which case applications will be ranked using the following criteria.
+All children will be admitted unless there are more applicants than places, in which case priority will be given to those children who met the following criteria.
 These are listed in order of priority.

 3. Children living within the catchment area having a brother or sister attending our school at the time of their admission giving priority, if necessary, to those children with the youngest siblings.
 Brothers and sisters are those living at the same address including step, adopted and foster children.